 Norton Radstock Swimming Club's Captain shares his journey as a Young Volunteer in the videos below.

 Liam has has not only received deserved recognition for services to aquatics as a Young Volunteer at the 2014 West of England Celebration of Sport Evening , but also at 2014 ASA Aquaforce and Sports Officlals Uk events.
-Liam joined the Management Committee in May 2015 and also sits on the ASA National Youth Forum.
+Liam joined the Management Committee in May 2015 and has also been on the ASA National Youth Forum.

 Youth Forum NetworkWe are keen to see young people involved in the actual process of making decisions which affect them.
 They are more likely to engage with all aspects of their club as a result, and develop as capable young leaders, with guidance and support from experienced club members.